ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Methodology

-Similar to the MCTS backpropagation, in our orchestration, we design a novel backtracking mechanism, which serves as a dynamic corrective measure to address diagnostic uncertainty arising from insufficient evidence.
+Inspired by MCTS backpropagation, we design a novel backtracking mechanism in our orchestration that serves as a dynamic corrective measure to address diagnostic uncertainty arising from insufficient evidence.

-Firstly, after each hypothesis generation, the generated hypotheses and the respective evidence are updated to the Working Memory $\mathcal{M}_\text{work}$, and then the orchestrator model verifies whether the current evidence is adequate to support hypothesis based on $\mathcal{M}_\text{work}$.
+First, after each hypothesis generation, the generated hypotheses and their respective evidence are updated in the working memory $\mathcal{M}_\text{work}^t$, and then the orchestrator model verifies whether the current evidence is adequate to support the hypothesis based on $\mathcal{M}_\text{work}^t$.
 Here, with the missing key evidence set at step $t$ as $\mathcal{E}_t^m$ in Eq. \eqref{eq:missing_and_confidence}, if critical evidence is absent (i.e., $\mathcal{E}_t^m \neq \emptyset$), the system identifies these gaps and triggers the backtracking process.
-This behavior is mechanistically driven by the decision function $\Phi(\mathcal{M}_\text{work})$:
+This behavior is mechanistically driven by the decision function $\Phi(\mathcal{M}_\text{work}^t)$:

 Next, if the evidence is insufficient (e.g., a missing CT result or a crucial symptom), our backtracking mechanism is triggered, and the orchestrator $\mathcal{O}$ decides where to resume the workflow.
 The key idea is that different missing evidence types imply different task-stage rollbacks: for example, missing imaging results should route the process back to an imaging interpretation stage, while missing history/symptoms should route back to the information-gathering stage.
-Formally, conditioned on the missing-evidence $\mathcal{E}_{t}^m$ at step $t$ and the updated Working Memory $\mathcal{M}_\text{work}^{t+1}$, the orchestrator $\mathcal{O}$ selects the backtracking target stage and action $a_{\text{call}}$ (action in $\mathcal{A}$):
+Formally, conditioned on the missing-evidence $\mathcal{E}_{t}^m$ at step $t$ and the updated working memory $\mathcal{M}_\text{work}^{t+1}$, the orchestrator $\mathcal{O}$ selects the backtracking target stage and action $a_{\text{call}}$ (action in $\mathcal{A}$):

-The selected agent $a_{\text{call}}$ is then activated to continue hypothesis refinement under the newly completed evidence.
-This design makes backtracking a {structured, evidence-driven backtracking} rather than a fixed rule, enabling the orchestrator to adaptively revisit the most relevant stage to resolve diagnostic uncertainty.